mastervaljp/WeRateDogs-Data-Wrangling/README.md

-# WeRateDogs-Data-Wrangling
+# Project Name: WeRateDogs-Data-Wrangling

-## Data Wrangling Report
+## Introduction
+WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.

 ### 1.0.1 Project Description
 WeRateDogs is a twitter account that rates people dogs with humorous comment about the dog